BiologyAssociate of Science - Transfer, Track 1 (LRST1AS)

 Step 2: See an advisor to create a personalized educational plan by the end of your second quarter.
 Your plan will include prerequisites, graduation requirements, and transfer preparation if you plan to transfer to another college or university to earn a bachelor's degree.

 A sample schedule and quarterly to-do list are below.
 The schedule and to-do list will help you explore courses and complete tasks on time.
-The guide assumes a fall quarter start, but you can begin in any quarter.
+The guide assumes a fall quarter start, but you can begin in any quarter and start at any placement level.

 Note about the sample schedule: Courses are offered in various formats and may not be offered each quarter.
 Click the button with arrows throughout the map to expand the section and view detailed information.